Thomas W. Beasley

-Thomas W. Beasley (born 1943) is an American lawyer, political activist and businessman based in Tennessee.
+Thomas Wilson Beasley (born 1943) is an American lawyer, political activist and businessman based in Tennessee.
 He was chairman of the Tennessee Republican Party from 1977 to 1981.

 In 1983, he was a co-founder of CoreCivic, formerly Corrections Corporation of America (CCA), a private prison management company.
 He was its president and chief executive officer from 1983 to 1987, and its chairman from 1987 to 1994.
 As of 2015, it has become the largest prison management company in the United States.

 Early life

 Thomas W. Beasley was born on January 8, 1943, on a farm owned by his family from the late 1790s in Smith County, Tennessee.

 He was educated at the Smith County High School in Carthage, Tennessee.
 He graduated from the United States Military Academy in West Point, New York in 1966.
 He served in the United States Army in Vietnam, the Panama Canal, and Nicaragua.
 He was awarded a Silver Star and two Bronze Stars.

 Beasley returned to graduate school after the military.
 He received a juris doctor degree from the Vanderbilt University Law School in 1973.
 While in law school, he rented a garage apartment from future Tennessee governor and U.S. senator Lamar Alexander.
 As governor, Alexander supported CCA's takeover of the Tennessee prison system and was also among the top recipients of CCA campaign donations.